PrajaktaD1996/Swiggy-Clone-React-Tailwind-/README.md

 # Swiggy-Clone-React-Tailwind | In Progress 🚧
-Responsive UI using React and Tailwind CSS
+Responsive food delivery UI built with React + Tailwind, focusing on reusable components and modern layout system

 A responsive food delivery web application inspired by Swiggy, built using React and Tailwind CSS.
 This project focuses on building a real-world frontend system using component-based architecture.